CMadden8/bounty-of-the-deathfeather-v3/.github/COMBAT_MECHANICS.md

 - Abilities (overview):

-  - **Fire Spirit** (unlock cost: 2 AUP): applies `Burning` to one enemy for 3 turns (burn tick = 2 damage to a random nonzero pool).
+  - **Fire Spirit** (unlock cost: 2 TP): applies `Burning` to one enemy for 3 turns (burn tick = 2 damage to a random nonzero pool).
 If any armour HPs are still greater than 0, these have a 50% higher chance of being damaged than the life HP pool.
 On death-by-burning spawn a `Flame` tile that spreads and applies `Burning`.

     - **Fire Spirit Support Upgrades**

-      - *Explosion (1 AUP per level)*: add an AOE that increases AoE radius per level.
+      - *Explosion (1 TP per level)*: add an AOE that increases AoE radius per level.
 All units (whether enemy or ally) in the AOE will receive the `Burning` status.
 The AOE is adjustable via the UI, such that the AOE can be downgraded or upgraded according to the available AOE levels.

         - Level 1: 1 cell AOE, applying `Burning` to all enemies in the AOE.
         - Level 2: 2 cell AOE, applying `Burning` to all enemies in the AOE.
         - Level 3: 3 cell AOE, applying `Burning` to all enemies in the AOE.

-      - *Wildfire (1 AUP per level)*: adds a percentage chance to apply the `Panicked` status to the unit.
+      - *Wildfire (1 TP per level)*: adds a percentage chance to apply the `Panicked` status to the unit.

         - Level 1: 20% chance to apply `Panicked`.
         - Level 2: 30% chance to apply `Panicked`.
         - Level 3: 45% chance to apply `Panicked`.

-      - *Furnace (1 AUP per level)*: 50% chance to add extra random damage to any HP type, determined by level.
+      - *Furnace (1 TP per level)*: 50% chance to add extra random damage to any HP type, determined by level.
 If multiple enemies are caught in an AOE, then the chance to do additional damage is calculated on an individual basis per enemy

         - Level 1: 50% chance to add + 1 additional extra random damage to any HP type
         - Level 2: 50% chance to add + 2 additional extra random damage to any HP type
         - Level 3: 50% chance to add + 3 additional extra random damage to any HP type

-  - **Ice Spirit** (unlock cost: 2 AUP): creates a 3-cell radius ice tile area for 3 turns; applies `Freezing` stacks.
+  - **Ice Spirit** (unlock cost: 2 TP): creates a 3-cell radius ice tile area for 3 turns; applies `Freezing` stacks.
 All units (whether enemy or ally) in the AOE will receive the `Freezing` status.

     - **Ice Spirit Support Upgrades**

-      - *Deep Freeze (1 AUP per level)*: Applies a greater Freezing stack % per level.
+      - *Deep Freeze (1 TP per level)*: Applies a greater Freezing stack % per level.

         - Level 1: Freezing now stacks at 35% per turn.
         - Level 2: Freezing now stacks at 45% per turn.
         - Level 3: Freezing now stacks at 60% per turn.

-      - *Creeping Frost (1 AUP per level)*: Extends the AOE of ice tiles.
+      - *Creeping Frost (1 TP per level)*: Extends the AOE of ice tiles.
 All units (whether enemy or ally) in the AOE will receive the `Freezing` status.
 The AOE is adjustable via the UI, such that the AOE can be downgraded or upgraded according to the available AOE levels.

         - Level 1: creates a 4-cell radius ice tile area for 3 turns
         - Level 2: creates a 5-cell radius ice tile area for 3 turns
         - Level 3: creates a 6-cell radius ice tile area for 3 turns

-      - *Frozen Fingers (1 AUP per level)*: Increases the attack accuracy penalty of the `Freezing` status per level.
+      - *Frozen Fingers (1 TP per level)*: Increases the attack accuracy penalty of the `Freezing` status per level.

         - Level 1: changes `Freezing` accuracy penalty to -6% penalty
         - Level 2: changes `Freezing` accuracy penalty to -12% penalty
         - Level 3: changes `Freezing` accuracy penalty to -18% penalty (and additionally applies the penalty to ability accuracy)

-  - **Lightning Spirit** (unlock cost: 2 AUP): single-target ability that applies the `Lightning Cursed` status.
+  - **Lightning Spirit** (unlock cost: 2 TP): single-target ability that applies the `Lightning Cursed` status.

     - **Lightning Spirit Support Upgrades**

-      - *Lightning Rod (1 AUP per level)*: Adds the `Lightning Rod` status as an additional possible status to the `Lightning Cursed` list of status effects.
+      - *Lightning Rod (1 TP per level)*: Adds the `Lightning Rod` status as an additional possible status to the `Lightning Cursed` list of status effects.
 As with the other `Lightning Cursed` statuses, there's a default 20% chance for `Lightning Rod` to be applied per turn of `Lightning Cursed`.

         - Level 1: increases the chance of `Lightning Rod` from 20% to 25%
         - Level 2: increases the chance of `Lightning Rod` from 20% to 30%
         - Level 3: increases the chance of `Lightning Rod` from 20% to 35% (and increases `Lightning Rod` damage from 4 Piercing to 5 Piercing)

-      - *Volatile (1 AUP per level)*: Increases the % chance of each default status for `Lightning Cursed` (with the exemption of `Lightning Rod` if it was applied via the `Lightning Rod` ability).
+      - *Volatile (1 TP per level)*: Increases the % chance of each default status for `Lightning Cursed` (with the exemption of `Lightning Rod` if it was applied via the `Lightning Rod` ability).

         - Level 1: changes the % chance of each default status for `Lightning Cursed` to 25%
         - Level 2: changes the % chance of each default status for `Lightning Cursed` to 30%
         - Level 3: changes the % chance of each default status for `Lightning Cursed` to 35% (and adds a new status to `Lightning Cursed` list of status effects: 35% chance to apply the `Addled` status)

-      - *Spark (1 AUP per level)*: Adds AOE to Lightning Spirit, with the radius based on the level.
+      - *Spark (1 TP per level)*: Adds AOE to Lightning Spirit, with the radius based on the level.
 All units (whether enemy or ally) in the AOE will receive the `Lightning Cursed` status.
 The AOE is adjustable via the UI, such that the AOE can be downgraded or upgraded according to the available AOE levels.

         - Level 1: creates a 1-cell radius for `Lightning Rod`
         - Level 2: creates a 2-cell radius for `Lightning Rod`